 Each individual bit of content in your page will be a block.
-Even individual paragraphs will be seperate blocks.
+Even individual paragraphs will be separate blocks.
 The Block Editor provides blocks for all your common content such as paragraphs, headings, ordered and unordered Lists (i.e. bullet points), quotes, images, galleries and any other content that you could previously add using the old Classic Editor.

 Every block has its own toolbar menu that appears at the top of the block (or at the top of the screen if the Top Toolbar option is turned on).
 The icons that appear will depend entirely on the type of block.
 For example, the icons shown on the Heading Block toolbar will be different to the icons for a Gallery Block.

-- Duplicate the currently selected Block
+- Duplicate the currently selected block

 - Edit the HTML for the currently selected block

-- Remove the currently selected Block
+- Delete the currently selected Block

-- Reusable – This section contains all your Reusable blocks.
-These are blocks that you've styled a certain way that can be reused on other pages in your site.
-If you update a Resuable Block, those changes are applied everywhere that Block has been used.
+Reusable blocks are now called Synced Patterns.
+To access your Reusable Blocks/Synced Patterns, click on the Patterns tab within the Block Inserter.
+Your Synced Patterns/Reusable blocks will appear within the ‘Uncategorized’ option.
+Synced Patterns/Reusable blocks are blocks that you've styled a certain way that can be reused on other pages in your site.
+If you update a Synced Patterns/Reusable block, those changes are applied everywhere that Block has been used.